bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 [MobaXterm](http://mobaxterm.mobatek.net/) is a free (also available for a price in a Profession version) suite of SSH tools.
 Of the Windows clients we've used, MobaXterm is the easiest to use and feature complete.
 [Features](http://mobaxterm.mobatek.net/features.html) include (but not limited to):

 - SSH client (in a handy web browser like tabbed interface)
-- Embedded Cygwin (which allows Windows users to run many Linux commands like grep, rsync, sed)
+- Embedded Cygwin (which allows Windows researchers to run many Linux commands like grep, rsync, sed)
 - Remote file system browser (graphical SFTP)
 - X11 forwarding for remotely displaying graphical content from Cheaha
 - Installs without requiring Windows Administrator rights